Things to do in Mérida, Spain: Three Days of Roman History

 The Aqueduct of Miracles (Acueducto de los Milagros)

-This towering aqueduct is part of the hydraulic system which brought waters from the Proserpina Dam, and connected to a system that carried water all over the city of Emerita Augusta.
+The towering Aqueduct of Miracles is part of the hydraulic system which brought waters from the Proserpina Dam, and connected to a system that carried water all over the city of Emerita Augusta.
 It is indeed a miracle of preservation and testament to Roman building skill that more than 800 meters (2600 feet) of this aqueduct stand today.
 Some of the brick and granite structures rise 27 meters (90 feet) above the ground.

 The Temple of Diana (Templo de Diana)